Causes and Risk Factors for Concussion

 Proper use of child car safety seats (until a child is at least 4 feet 9 inches tall and weighs 80 pounds) and seat belts can reduce the risk for concussions caused by motor vehicle accidents.
 Children under the age of 12 should always ride in the back seat of the car.

-Children are at increased risk for concussions due to falls.
-To reduce the risk, parents and caregivers should supervise young children closely, keep floors as clutter-free as possible, place toddler gates at the tops and bottoms of staircases, and make sure all railings are secure.
+Children and older adults are at increased risk for concussions due to falls.
+To reduce the risk in children, parents and caregivers should supervise young children closely, keep floors as clutter-free as possible, place toddler gates at the tops and bottoms of staircases, and make sure all railings are secure.

 Children should not be allowed to climb or jump on furniture or to play on balconies or fire escapes.
 Window screens are not designed to prevent falls.
 If possible, use window guards or open windows from the top instead of the bottom.